mandiant/flare-floss/doc/test.md

   - create a new branch named `feature/test-decode-rot-13`, add and commit the Readme, Makefiles, and .c source file, and submit a PR to this repository.

+## Running the tests
+You can run execute the tests with:

+    py.test tests/src/ -v